lindnerby/modulectl/docs/gen-docs/modulectl_create.md

 - beta:                 a boolean, optional, default=false, indicates whether the module is beta
 ```

-The **manifest** file contains all the module's resources in a single, multi-document YAML file.
+The file referenced by the **manifest** attribute contains all the module's resources in a single, multi-document YAML file.
 These resources will be created in the Kyma cluster when the module is activated.
+If the attribute is a file name or a relative path, modulectl resolves its location relative to the module config file location.
+If it is a URL, it must be accessible from the machine where the command is executed.
-The **defaultCR** file contains a default custom resource for the module that is installed along with the module.
+The file referenced by the **defaultCR** attribute contains a default custom resource for the module that is installed along with the module.
 It is additionally schema-validated against the Custom Resource Definition.
+If the attribute is a file name or a relative path, modulectl resolves its location relative to the module config file location.
+If it is a URL, it must be accessible from the machine where the command is executed.
 The CRD used for the validation must exist in the set of the module's resources.
 The **resources** are copied to the ModuleTemplate **spec.resources**.
 If it does not have an entry named 'raw-manifest', the ModuleTemplate **spec.resources** populates this entry from the **manifest** field specified in the module config file.